lukeswitz/WiFi-RemoteID/README.md

 ---
 > [!NOTE]
-> MeshDetect kits use an esp32c3.
-Dual core firmware is for esp32s3 due to memory capacity restrictions.
+> MeshDetect kits use an SeedStudio Xiao esp32-s3 for dual remoteID scanning

 ---